New Granada Military University

-The Nueva Granada Military University (Universidad Militar Nueva Granada), also called UMNG, is a public, private, self-funded, national, coeducational university based in the city of Bogotá, Colombia.
+The New Granada Military University (Universidad Militar Nueva Granada), also called UMNG or Unimilitar, is a public university, self-funded, national university based in the city of Bogotá, Colombia.
 The university has 8 faculties, 20 undergraduate, 66 graduate programs, 9 master's degrees, 44 Diploma and 52 research programs.
 The university offers academic programs for part-time (also referred as "distance") education, being one of the most important nationally.

 In 2005 the university acquired a campus of 80 hectare in Cajicá being the third largest Latin American, this campus is being used to build new facilities for the university in order to house almost more than 30,000 students.
-This campus will have new high-tech buildings, rooms, laboratories, auditoriums, cafeterias, sports courts and a swimming pool.
-Likewise the Nueva Granada Military university acquired rights for the students to travel to campus in the Savannah train at no cost.